 Exchange asymmetries in individual decision-making have attracted substantial attention from economists since Thaler (1980) referred to the phenomenon that losses are weighted more heavily than gains as an "endowment effect" and related it to loss aversion and prospect theory.
 He saw it as a situation where people underweight opportunity costs.
+Thaler received the Nobel Prize in economics in 2017 for his contributions in behavioral economics.
+This paper is an exploration on the relevance of his endowment effect theory in a developing country setting.
+Whether one should use in-kind or cash transfers is a debated issue in design of development policy.

-Samuelson and Zeckhauser (1988) use the term "status quo bias" as another explanatory concept for gain and loss asymmetry, whereas exchange asymmetries are also frequently identified in the form of a Willingness-to-pay (WTP) - Willingness-to-accept (WTA) gap, a term less loaded with causal explanation than "endowment effect" (Horowitz and McConnell 2002; Plott and Zeiler 2005).
-More recently, the prospect theory explanation of the phenomenon has been critically examined and questioned (Plott and Zeiler 2005; 2007; Brown 2005; Knetsch and Wong 2009; Morewedge et al. 2009).
-Plott and Zeiler (2005; 2007) demonstrated that exchange asymmetry could be reduced or eliminated by invoking a set of strict controls.
+Samuelson and Zeckhauser (1988) use the term "status quo bias" as another explanatory concept for gain and loss asymmetry, whereas exchange asymmetries are also frequently identified in the form of a Willingness-to-pay (WTP) - Willingness-to-accept (WTA) gap, a term less loaded with causal explanation than "endowment effect" (Horowitz & McConnell, 2002; Plott & Zeiler, 2005).
+More recently, the prospect theory explanation of the phenomenon has been critically examined and questioned (Plott & Zeiler, 2005, 2007; Brown, 2005; Knetsch & Wong, 2009; Morewedge et al., 2009).
+Plott and Zeiler (2005, 2007) demonstrated that exchange asymmetry could be reduced or eliminated by invoking a set of strict controls.
 They use this as a basis to refute the "endowment effects theory".

 The aim of this study is to investigate whether exchange asymmetries in rural factor markets have behavioral explanations rather than material explanations in the form of high transaction costs, liquidity constraints, and information asymmetries.
-In light of new insights from behavioral economics, a basic question is whether we should abandon the "poor but efficient" hypothesis (Schultz 1965).
-Is low input demand due to loss aversion, status quo bias, procrastination and reluctance to invest rather than cash constraints and limited market access (Duflo, Kremer and Robinson 2011)?
+In light of new insights from behavioral economics, a basic question is whether we should abandon the "poor but efficient" hypothesis (Schultz, 1965).
+Is low input demand due to loss aversion, status quo bias, procrastination and reluctance to invest rather than cash constraints and limited market access (Duflo, Kremer & Robinson, 2011)?
 If this is the case, "nudging" and "commitment device" policies may be needed as additional development policies to promote such investments as input demand will remain inelastic even after removal of market constraints.